ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

     ```

   - Run the command below to start the **Unit** and **Integration Tests**
+    > **Warning**: The integration test cases `testCreateUser`, `testUpdateUser` and `testDeleteUser` in `user-service` are failing because we are mixing both the test binder and a regular middleware binder for testing purposes in the same module.
+For more, see [Special Note on Mixing Test Binder and Regular Middleware Binder for Testing](https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/spring-cloud-stream.html#_special_note_on_mixing_test_binder_and_regular_middleware_binder_for_testing)

     > **Warning**: Make sure you have an updated `event-service` Docker image.

     > **Note**: `Testcontainers` will start automatically `Zookeeper`, `Kafka`, `MySQL`, `Cassandra` and `event-service` Docker containers before the tests begin and will shut them down when the tests finish.